awsdocs/iam-user-guide/doc_source/id_credentials_temp_enable-regions.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html)

 **Note**
 Calls to regional endpoints, such as `us-east-2.amazonaws.com`, are logged in AWS CloudTrail the same as any call to a regional service\.
 Calls to the global endpoint, `sts.amazonaws.com`, are logged as calls to a global service\.
-For more information, see [Logging IAM Events with AWS CloudTrail](cloudtrail-integration.md)\.
+For more information, see [Logging IAM and AWS STS API Calls with AWS CloudTrail](cloudtrail-integration.md)\.